easemob/react-native-chat-sdk/README.md

 The requirements are as follows:

-- React Native 0.63.4 or above
+- React Native 0.66.5 or above
 - NodeJs 18 or above
 - Xcode 13 or above for iOS application
 - Android Studio 2022 or above for Android application

-For details, please refer to the Quick Start demo.
-[Portal](./docs/quick-start.md)

 ## Add SDK to existing application